Discovery Science (European TV channel): Logos

 Throughout its life as the Discovery Sci-Trek Channel, the channel used an image of the rings of Saturn as its logo and in idents.
 When relaunching as the Discovery Science Channel, it became a stylised molecule, with the Discovery Channel globe as one of its atoms.

-Since then, the channel has followed its United States counterpart The Science Channel, currently known as 'Science', in logo trends.
+Since then, the channel had followed its United States counterpart The Science Channel, currently known as 'Science', in logo trends.
 In March 2008, Discovery Science adopted a modified version of the periodic table logo used from 2007, and in 2012, the channel adopted the new 'Morph' logo introduced in 2011.